na-na-hi/renget/archive/chrprompt2.md

 ###Chespin
 Q1: Have you ever thought about hiring a craftsmon to turn cotton into a true bed?
+>That wouldn't be too bad an idea, though I'd worry about falling to the floor after waking up, since I've been sleeping like this so long now.
+Maybe someday I'll look into it more, there's gotta be someone in this world that knows how to properly make a bed that isn't nothing more than filthy hay.
+Speaking of beds, a water bed was also a thought I once had, but the fact my quills can sharpen to a point makes that a no-go as well.
+If that thing popped, the whole room would be ruined!
 Q2: What's comfier for sleeping?
 Warm room or cold room?
+>Warm rooms lead to overheating under the covers, which ain't cozy at all!
+I can't sleep well without being wrapped up in a soft blanket, so this is one point I gotta concede to the chillers.
+Warm blanket and cool pillow is objectively the optimal way to sleep, and if one of those are out of line, the whole night gets thrown off.
 Q3: Do you have blood or sap in you?
 Or both?
+>I'm pretty sure I have blood since I'm not cold to the touch, but sap?
+If I do have it, it's probably in my vines.
+I'm not about to go getting the vines cut to find out, what if they didn't heal?
+What if they didn't grow back?!
 Q4: What's the deal with that brown spot on the back of your head?
 Can I poke it?
+>...
+Wait, that's been there this whole time?
+Is it a soft spot?
+Is it just discolored?
+Please don't touch it.

 ###Wooper
 Q1: Can you share some of your favorite human folklore?
+>Chespin once told me about all the cool things humans in his world made!
+The stories I grew up learning about never mentioned anything about humans having portable plays, magical flying machines, or boxes that cook your food in only a minute!
+Think about all the other things they must have had!
+>The other guildmates like to tell me about someone they call "the great Ted."
+Chespin refuses to tell me anything about him, even though the look on his face when I ask him tells me he knows.
+Why's he holding out on me?
 Q2: How do you get along with your fellow Wooper, Cheesecake?
+>I've never seen a Wooper that was blue AND pink at the same time!
+He seems pretty nice, do you think Chespin would let him come on an adventure with us?
+Think about how cool it could be, we could show up to an outlaw, and Chespin could hold one of us in each vine while we shoot our attacks out!
 Q3: Do you prefer saltwater or freshwater?
 Can you tolerate both or only one?
+>Freshwater's obviously better, but I can tolerate saltwater.
+It's a little uncomfortable though, kind of like sleeping with a scratchy blanket.
 Q4: I know you and Chespin are best friends forever, but what's one thing you dislike about him?
+>Chespin's everything I could ever want in a best friend!
+The only thing I dislike is that he didn't show up sooner! ...
+Oh, you say that doesn't count?
+Well...
+Chespin kinda flies off the handle at a moment's notice in a fight.
+One moment he's calm, but when an enemy shows up he's all "SHOOT THAT STUPID CHILLER IN THE FACE!"
+He's still able to deal with them, but I wish he'd retain his composure just a bit more.

 ###Smith
 Q1: Furret seems pretty cute.
 Does she ever do anything that scares you?
 Q2: How much time do you spend with that Porygon2 you discovered?
 Q3: How much can you lift?
+Q4: What does Grimy Food actually taste like?

 ###Furret
 Q1: Smith seems like a tough guy.
 Does he ever do anything nice for you?
 Q2: How did you get interested in fashion?
 Q3: How much can *you* lift?
+Q4: How many ribbons and useless accessories do you have?

 ###Togetic
 Q1: What would you do if you saw someone making a mess of the storeroom?
 Q2: Have you considered selling your Joy Dust?
 Q3: What are your thoughts on Team Buckler?
 Have you accepted their apology after the Dewott incident?
+Q4: What's your favorite thing about Team Cozy?
+Is there something you don't like about them as well?

 ###Kiyo
 Q1: What is your body count?